mrb/mrb.github.com/_posts/2013-06-12-matter-anti-matter.markdown

 I'm very interested in this deep insight and thought it would be fun to share the technique that they use to demonstrate their point.
 While the heart of the paper is actually based on a mathematical formalization known as a *fix-point formulation,* the basic intuition is easily expressed.
 It is more or less as follows:

 1. Explain the basics of naive implementations of tracing and reference counting
-2. Introduce small, very commonly applied optimizations to each algorithm which do not impact their complexity
+2. Introduce small, commonly applied optimizations to each algorithm which do not impact their complexity
 3. Illustrate how these optimizations "pull" each paradigm toward a common center-point
 4. Examine *real-world* GCs and illustrate that they are in fact, hybrid counter-tracers